caro46/Tetraploid_project/Sex_linked_region.md

 - To sum up the table: most of the "XY" sites mapped to `Chr.08` and all have 4175_girl and 4173_boy with the opposite expected genotypes.
 The "best" sites `scaffold_262360` mapped to Chr.07 using xenbase server or when repeat masked.

+- ***Main idea: the sites identified as incomplete potentially sex linked that map to chr.07 are ZW and on 7p.
+We recovered the same idea, which is good using the different method, either using mapping directly against trop or a de novo method...*** I do think the de novo assembly right now is not good enough due to small scaffolds.
+Even if there is a signal on the `Chr.07 7p`, `ZW`, as expected, using the GBS data we get a greater signal towards `XY Chr.08` which can be either true but most likely due to data/coverage/undercalled heteroz ...
+Still need to talk to BE boss.

 - The blasting where made without previously repeat masking but except if specified the alignment is at least > 200-300bp.

 ```